smufin/smufin-core/README.md

 ## Run

-Running *smufin* requires a configuration file such as the sample [smufin.conf][smufinconf].
+Running *smufin* requires a configuration file such as the sample [smufin.conf](smufin.conf).
 The following command line options can be used to override the configuration file.

  ```